mubtAAhij/DragonSync-iOS/README.md

 ## Usage

+> [!NOTE]
-> **Note:** Keep your DroneID and DragonSync repositories updated.
+> Keep your DroneID and DragonSync repositories updated.
 Update by running `git pull` in both repository directories.

 ### Connection Methods